wavemotion-dave/A5200DS/readme.md

 History :
 --------------------------------------------------------------------------------
+V3.5 : 05-Jan-2024
+  * Major cleanup across the board - a few more frames of performance and many games on the older DS-Lite will now run full speed without frameskip.
+  * Touch of paint on the main emulation screen to make the console buttons a bit more prominent.
+  * New X button handling on the games that utilize more than 192 vertical pixels to smooth scroll upper/lower areas of the screen (usually just status/score in those areas so pressing the X button to bring them momentarily into view works fine).
+  * About 50 new homebrews and hacks added to the internal database (up to 240 games now).

 V3.4 : 01-May-2023
   * Another frame or two of performance from memory optmizations.
   * Removed lots of obsoleted code to streamline the build.